 Amazon offers several pipe-delimited text files to cut-and-paste and create schema for various tables.
 Create your tables one-by-one with the following steps:

 - Cut-and-paste the table schema for User Table (see data below) into the query text field.

 - Repeat the process for the rest of the tables (see data below).

-Here's the code you'll cut-and-past into the query field to create a variety of tables:
+Here's the code you'll cut-and-paste into the query field to create a variety of tables:

 create table users( userid integer not null distkey sortkey, username char(8), firstname varchar(30), lastname varchar(30), city varchar(30), state char(2), email varchar(100), phone char(14), likesports boolean, liketheatre boolean, likeconcerts boolean, likejazz boolean, likeclassical boolean, likeopera boolean, likerock boolean, likevegas boolean, likebroadway boolean, likemusicals boolean);

 Create Venue Table

 create table venue( venueid smallint not null distkey sortkey, venuename varchar(100), venuecity varchar(30), venuestate char(2), venueseats integer);